-The Internal Tender Committee shall be responsible for adjudicating all procurement of value between US\$10,001 and US\$250,000.
+The Internal Tender Committee shall be reviewing and advising on procurements budgeted at US\$10,000 and below US\$250,000.

-The External Tender Committee, sitting as Procurement Appeals Review Committee, shall also handle bidders complaints and appeals for all procurement adjudicated by the Internal Tender Committee.

-The Finance Sub-Committee, sitting as Procurement Appeals Review Committee, shall handle bid complaints and appeals for all procurement handled by the External Tender Committee.
+The External Tender Committee shall be reviewing and advising on procurements budgeted at US\$250,000 and above.

+The roles of a SADC Tender Committee in procurement processes are to:

-(5) Procurement Appeals Review Committee: The SADC Procurement Appeals Review Committee shall have the role and responsibility in handling the procurement and appeals procedures in accordance with the Chapter 7 of these Guidelines.
-The SADC Procurement Appeals Review Committee shall consist in an odd number of members with equal voting rights, no subordination relationships among themselves with the structure of the Institution and with no conflict of interest.
-The SADC Procurement Appeals Committee shall be supported by an officer from the Legal Affairs Function designated by the Executive Secretary as a Complaints Officer.
+- a) Review and advise Accounting Officer on the procurement processes; - b) If the attribution is delegated by the Executive Secretary, approve the use of the Single Source, Negotiated Procedure and Limited Bidding as procurement methods, unless Negotiated Procedure and Limited Bidding fall within the threshold as stipulated in Schedule 3 to these Guidelines for which approval is not required; - c) Review and make recommendations to the Accounting Officer on the evaluation and negotiations reports; - d) Make recommendation to the Accounting Officer/Executive Secretary the debarment of an economic operator according to provision of chapter seven of these Guidelines; and - e) Recommend the award of the contracts prior to approval by the Accounting Officer/Executive Secretary or a delegated authority. - (4) Procurement and Grants Appeals Review Committee: The SADC Procurement Appeals Review Committee shall have the role and responsibility in handling the procurement and appeals procedures in accordance with the Chapter 7 of these Guidelines.
+The SADC Procurement Appeals Review Committee shall consist in an odd number of members with equal voting rights, and will not have subordination relationships among themselves within the structure of the Institution and will be free of conflict of interest.
+The SADC Procurement Appeals Committee shall be supported by an officer from the Procurement and Legal Function designated by the Accounting Officer/Executive Secretary.

 The Members of the Committee shall be nationals of SADC Member States identified from the Troika Institutional Structure, with the Chairperson coming from the Member State chairing SADC.